joemasilotti/masilotti.com/_posts/turbo-ios/2021-02-26-url-routing.md

 }
 ```

 Next, update  `visit(url:)` to accept the new parameter.
-When we get a non-advance visit we want to replace the last controller with our new one.
+When we get a non-advance visit, we want to replace the last controller with our new one.
 As a convenience, we can also default the `action:` parameter to `advance`.

 ```swift
 private func visit(url: URL, action: VisitAction = .advance) {